oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

         walletPassword: wp
     });

+Instead of storing and reading the content from the ``ewallet.pem`` file which is specified in the ``walletLocation`` property, you can use the :ref:`walletContent <getconnectiondbattrswalletcontent>` property to directly specify the security credentials required to establish a mutual TLS connection to Oracle Database.
+This property was introduced in node-oracledb 6.6 and can be used with the :meth:`oracledb.getConnection()` and :meth:`oracledb.createPool()` methods.
+The value of this property takes precedence and overrides the ``walletLocation`` property value of :meth:`oracledb.getConnection()`, or the ``WALLET_LOCATION`` parameter in the connection string.

 **In node-oracledb Thick Mode**

 For node-oracledb in Thick mode, only these files from the zip are needed: